syl20bnr/spacemacs-elpa-mirror/melpa/thingatpt+-readme.txt

    (eval-after-load "thingatpt"
      '(when (require 'thingatpt+)
         (tap-put-thing-at-point-props))

+ Note that some of my other libraries, including Icicles, Bookmark+, `grep+.el', `replace+.el', and `strings.el', do exactly that.
+Note too that `tap-put-thing-at-point-props' improves the behavior of (thing-at-point 'list) - see below.

  A further step, which I recommend, is to use the `tap-' versions of standard functions, defined here, everywhere in place of those